header image

 Frequently asked questions (FAQ)

 This depends on various factors such as: pressure, temperature, leakage class and quality of steam and the number of actuations.
-A Piston valve, ball valve, globe valve/bellow valve, butterfly valve and finally various applications with Double Isolation and Bleed can be considered.
+One can think of a Piston valve, ball valve, valve/bellow valve, butterfly valve and finally various applications with Double Isolation and Bleed.
+People also often search on words such as steam valves, steam ball valves, steam butterfly valves, steam gate valves, steam bellows valves, steam specialist.

-A steam trap primarily stops steam.
-A steam trap can also be used to drain condensate from a steam line, heat exchanger, tracing line or other application.
-Finally, they can also serve to drain non-condensable gases.
+A Steam Trap primarily Steam Trap steam from escaping.
+Steam Trap can also Steam Trap used to drain condensate from a steam line, heat exchanger, tracing line, or other application.
+Finally, they can also be used to vent non-condensable gases.

-Yes!
-Periodic inspection of steam traps is very important.
-If a steam trap fails, it has negative consequences for your steam and condensate system and your processes.
-A steam trap will generally fail by leaking or clogging, each with different consequences.
-The lifespan of steam traps varies greatly (from a few weeks to decades).
-It depends on quality, but even more so on installation methods and external causes.
-If the average lifespan is 10 years, a 10% failure per year is to be expected.
-At least an annual inspection is recommended from various organizations (UNFCC - AM0017, among others).
-Ask KLINGER for advice and a proposal for an inspection.
+Regular inspection of Steam Traps of the utmost importance.
+If a Steam Trap , it Steam Trap have negative consequences for your steam and condensate system and your processes.
+A Steam Trap typically Steam Trap by leaking or becoming clogged, each with its own set of consequences.
+The service life of Steam Traps greatly (from a few weeks to several decades).
+This depends on quality, but even more so on installation method and external factors.
+If the average service life is 10 years, a 10% failure rate per year can be expected.
+Various organizations recommend at least an annual inspection (including UNFCC - AM0017).
+Ask KLINGER advice and a proposal for an inspection.

 How do you recognize water hammer?